Physiotherapy

 Temporomandibular Joint is the only movable component in the craniomandibular complex.
 It is a compound joint made up of three parts: the mandibular condylar process, the temporal bone’s glenoid fossa, and an avascular fibrocartilage articular disc of varied thicknes”.
 It is used for eating, talking, yawning, kissing, and sucking through the movements that are possible at this complex: depression, elevation, lateral deviation (left and right), retrusion, protrusion, and different combinations of these movements

-A TMJ headache develops when discomfort in the jaw’s temporomandibular joint (TMJ) travels up the jaw’s supporting muscles to the face, cheeks, and head.
+A headache develops when discomfort in the jaw’s temporomandibular joint travels up the jaw’s supporting muscles to the face, cheeks, and head.
 TMJ headaches are closely related to migraines and may serve as a migraine trigger in certain people.
 Pain in the TMJ joint, which connects the jaw to the skull, is the initial symptom of a TMJ headache.
 This pain may then spread to other areas of the face and head.

 TMJ Dysfunction Symptoms